Adult education and spiritual growth

 A variety of opportunities throughout the week enrich our lives and our faith through learning and interaction with other seekers.
 We honor each other's individual spiritual journeys while sharing and growing together in Christ.
 You don’t have to be a member of Atonement to participate – all are warmly invited and welcome.

-BIBLE STUDY – We continue our study of the New Testament book, The First Letter of Peter, to be offered on Thursdays at 7:15 pm: June 5 and 12 All are welcome to join us at any time.
+BIBLE STUDY – We continue our study of the prophet AMOS, offered on Thursdays at 7:15 pm: next: November 6 and 20.
+All are welcome to join us at any time (usually 1st and 3rd Thursdays).
 We are "in person" with refreshments in the Reception Room at 7:15, or online on Zoom (hybrid) at 7:30.
 For a Zoom invitation, contact Dave in the parish office or Lynne Weber directly.

 SACRED GROUND - Beginning in March 2022, a group was formed to participate "in person" only in SACRED GROUND - a curriculum on race and faith of The Episcopal Church.
 Group members offered reflections on their experience in 2024.
 If you'd like to be part of a new cohort for this curriculum, speak to the rector.